 - Ability to thrive in a team environment with an orientation towards receiving and applying constructive feedback.

-- Enthusiasm for working in a fast-paced work environment with an ambitious team and to effectively manage initiatives, multiple projects, and fulfillment of ad hoc requests simultaneously in collaboration.
+- Ability to work within a fast-paced environment and effectively manage initiatives, multiple projects, and fulfillment of ad hoc requests simultaneously in collaboration.

 - Ability to monitor progress towards goals, assess risks, and adjust plans as needed.